All Episodes

 Be right back.

-All right, let's go to the audio sunbites and setting up the latest here on the attorney general scandal controversy over the firing of the eight U.S. attorneys.
+All right, let's go to the audio soundbites and setting up the latest here on the Attorney General scandal controversy over the firing of the eight U.S. attorneys.

 By the way, I told you people last week, keep a sharp eye on the name Paul McNulty, one of the ranking aides in the Department of Justice.

-And I got a I can't tell you, I got a lot of email from people who go to his church uh his neighbor.
+And I can't tell you, I got a lot of email from people who go to his church or his name.

-I can't believe that you would defame the name of Paul McNully.
+I can't believe that you would defame the name of Paul McNulty.

 He's a genuine conservative and Republican.